keboola/website/index.md

   - link: ''
     icotype: yellowright
     title: ANALYTICS
-    desc: One click, get your personal sandbox with great memory power to run all of your models.
-Auto model deploy to hybrid infrastructure.
+    desc: Get your personal sandbox, with scalable memory to run all of your models, and deploy to production in just 1 click.
   - link: ''
     icotype: black
     title: AUTOMATION